Fundamentals of Place of Supply for Exports of Goods and Services

 Q2.
 How would you bring economic stability to the country?

 To bring economic stability to the country, it is essential to welcome export trade, whether interstate or intrastate.
-It has been seen and studied that exports have brought about a good change in the perspective of increasing economic stability.
+Studies show that exports have contributed significantly to increasing economic stability.

 Q3.
 What is the place of supply under GST?